gregaiello/STM32_Nucleo/README.md

 -arm-none-eabi toolchain<br>
 -stlink<br>
 <br>
-In order to download the file on the board:<br>
+In order to download the example on the board:<br>
 1- Download and extract the folder<br>
 2- Run 'make all' from a terminal<br>
 3- run 'make flash' with your Nucleo board connected to a USB port<br>